Am I Asexual or Traumatized

 • Have I experienced sexual attraction in some way at any time in my life?

 • If I felt fully healed from trauma, would I desire sexual intimacy?
-(This question may be more helpful for people who experienced sexual trauma early in life).

 It is critical that any treatment provider you see respects your sexual orientation.
 A mental health professional, or anyone else in your life, should never tell you that you’re asexual because of abuse.